dr-yvardiyani/PRODIGY_GA_02/README.md

 ### Overview
 This project demonstrates text-to-image generation using Stable Diffusion.
 The objective was to generate realistic healthcare-related images from natural language prompts.

-The generated images focus on modern pharmacy infrastructure and automated medication dispensing environments, showcasing the capabilities of diffusion-based generative AI models.
+The generated images depict realistic healthcare environments, including a modern hospital pharmacy and a contemporary hospital reception area, demonstrating the capabilities of Stable Diffusion for healthcare-themed image generation.

 ---